 If you do not want to fly, and you want to consider other alternatives to driving, first of all, ask us whether the Cruise Line is offering bus service for your cruise.
 If not, you are welcome to check with: A. Amtrak,

 1-800-872-7245; B. Cruise Connection by Escot Bus Lines, 941 256-8762; C. Greyhound, 214 849-8966; D. Mears Transportation, 407 422-4561; E. Or you can download a Lyft or Uber app onto your smartphone.

 Finally, if you have a group going on your cruise (more people than just the two of you), we may be able to arrange a charter van or motor coach for your transportation to the ship.

 7. What time should we get to the ship?
 You must be onboard at least 1 hour before the ship is scheduled to sail.
 However, despite whatever time Royal Caribbean advises you to get to the ship, we suggest you plan to get to the ship by 10:30 AM on the day of sailing.
 Embarkation will have started by then, and boarding will start about 11:00 AM.
 Taking your carry-on luggage with you, go directly to the Windjammer buffet, find comfortable seats on the shady side of the restaurant, eat a leisurely lunch, and plan to stay in the Windjammer until they announce that the staterooms are available, usually about 1:00 PM.

-carry-on luggage, find your stateroom, unpack your clothes, and read the Cruise
+luggage, find your stateroom, unpack your clothes, and read the Cruise Compass

-Compass Newsletter in your stateroom to see when the mandatory lifeboat drill
+Newsletter in your stateroom to see when the mandatory lifeboat drill will be,